gosub-com/Zurfur/Doc/GarbageCollector.md

 ## Heap Object Layout

-See Object Memory and Stack Frames

 The object can be scanned for references by following `ObjectRefLayout` and then iterating `length` times over `ElementRefLayout`.
-The stack can also be scanned in a similar manner.
 RefLayout is:

 `struct RefLayout { Skip byte; TypeAndCount byte }`